YorkEarwaker/Data/metadata/rdf-code-samples/ReadMe.md

 Languages
 * Python - as is
-* Java - to be
+* Java - as is
-* Javascript - to be
+* JavaScript - to be
 * C/C++ - ??? <todo: is there a use case for rdf linked data world Cpp?>
 * others?